 Now consider the daunting schedule your child has.
 Your child has school, extra-curricular activities, and social time with friends.
 You as a parent manage this busy schedule.
 After a long day, thinking about math tutoring is the last thing you as a parent need.
 But, it's a necessary problem to deal with.

-As a parent, you want your kids to get good grades.
-Good grades provide access to better schools.
+As a parent, you want your kids to get good grades, right?
+Of course you do, because good grades provide access to better schools.
 Better schools increase the odds of your child getting a great career.
 A career that pays well and satisfies your child’s creative desires.

 The Most Valuable School Subject Used in Real Life